 Using Steam Heat to Kill Bed Bugs

 Bed Bugs along with their eggs will die on contact when exposed to temperatures over 180 degrees.
 Bite Back’s high-quality commercial steamers reach over 330 degrees, ensuring maximum effectiveness.
-In all bedrooms we treat the mattress, box spring, frame, night stand, dresser, carpet, and baseboards.
+We treat the mattress, box spring, frame, night stand, dresser, carpet, and baseboards in each bedroom.
 In living rooms we treat couches, love seats, armchairs, and any other necessary furniture to ensure your infestation is eliminated in one treatment.
 And because steam is a contact kill, there is no need to worry about bed bugs being driven into adjacent rooms or apartment units.

 Environmental Impact of Using Steam